 Employment Outlook and Salary Information

 Clinical pharmacologists generally work as either academic, government or industry professionals.
-According to the U.S. Bureau of Labor Statistics (BLS), careers for medical scientists are in an upward trend, with an estimated 40% rise in the number of jobs forecast for the period of 2008-2018.
-In 2010, average annual income for medical scientists ranged from $62,180 for academic professionals in colleges and universities to $92,720 for those working in scientific research and development services and $101,900 for those in the pharmaceutical and medicine manufacturing industry (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical scientists (which clinical pharmacologists are included in this category) are projected to rise 6% in the period 2019-2029.
+The mean annual salary for medical scientists was $98,770 in May 2019.
+Those working for the scientific research and development services earned the most at an average salary of $106,930 per year.
+Those employed by the pharmaceutical and medicine manufacturing industry bring home an average yearly salary of $115,900.